maros/Zway-RemoteHost/README.md

 ## mac

-MAC address for the remote host
+MAC address of the remote host

 # Events